 - Once the oil is hot, add the circles into it and fry

-until both the sides turn golden in colour.
+until both, the sides turn golden in color.

 - Ensure you fry the vada over medium heat.
 Repeat the same